moshimeow/moshimeow.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

   OpenVR runtime while really just translating its calls to OpenXR.

 Basically... on PC, VRChat is OpenVR only.
-So, usually, it only works with SteamVR.
-And SteamVR on Linux *sucks*, like, a lot.
-Last I tried it, it had around 150ms head tracking latency, which was so bad that it didn't even make me sick; it just completely stopped being immersive.
+So, usually, it only works with SteamVR. ~~And SteamVR on Linux *sucks*, like, a lot.
+Last I tried it, it had around 150ms head tracking latency, which was so bad that it didn't even make me sick; it just completely stopped being immersive.~~ *Update February 2025: I have no idea if this is still true.
+Probably not.*

 I use Linux for my job, and it's annoying to have to reboot to Windows for this one thing and not have all my regular puter stuff that I've got on my Arch